 - Turn the stove to medium and add the tomatoes and garlic to the Dutch oven with the onions.
 Add the vegetable broth, chopped basil, and dried oregano.
 Let that cook for 10 minutes to cook all the flavors together.

 - Once the soup is the consistency you are looking for, turn it back on the heat and let it simmer for another 10 minutes.
-This will really intensify the flavors.
 Taste the soup and add as much salt and pepper as you prefer.
 Serve immediately.
-This soup will keep in the refrigerator for about a week.